The 20 Best Potter Syndrome Doctors in Japan

 Koganei, JP

-Keita Morimoto practices in Koganei, Japan.
+Keita Morimoto practices practicing medicine in Koganei, Japan.
 Morimoto is rated as a Distinguished expert by MediFind in the treatment of Potter Syndrome.
-Their top areas of expertise are Potter Syndrome, Ballinger-Wallace Syndrome, Interstitial Nephritis, Diphtheria, and Kidney Transplant.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Potter Syndrome, Ballinger-Wallace Syndrome, High Blood Pressure in Infants, Interstitial Nephritis, and Kidney Transplant.

 Distinguished in Potter Syndrome